Powerful and agile, leopards are excellent climbers and swimmers, making them skilled apex predators. Still, their population is decreasing worldwide.

 The tails are longer than 30 inches and are white underneath.
 The spots on their tails form incomplete bands.

-Leopards are muscular and powerful creatures.
+These Asian/African wild cats are muscular and powerful creatures.
 They have long and slender bodies.
 Their limbs are short, and their heads are broad.

 Leopards have sharp retractable claws that draw into the folds of their skin.
 They have a heightened sense of hearing and long and sensitive whiskers.